 Outside offers paid six-month fellowships at our headquarters in Santa Fe, New Mexico.
-We have four different fellowship roles—editorial, production, audience development, and video production—all of which include working closely with top editors on everything from fact-checking long-form features to building stories, editing videos, and helping develop social-media strategies.
+We have a few different fellowship roles—including editorial, production, and video production—all of which include working closely with top editors on everything from fact-checking long-form features to building stories and editing videos.
 Our fellows are included in nearly all of Outside’s editorial processes, including feature pitch meetings, film shoots, and casual brainstorming sessions.
-They get a firsthand look at how an multiplatform national publication comes together.
+They get a firsthand look at how a multiplatform national publication comes together.
 They also have the opportunity to execute their own work during their time at Outside, including a long-term capstone project: previous fellows have written a narrative feature, produced a short film, and managed a social-media platform.
 Finally, fellows get to participate in periodic instructional seminars and one-on-one meetings with our editorial staff and award-winning contributors, which provide invaluable mentorship and professional-development opportunities.

 Who We’re Looking For:

 Early-career journalists and creatives who are excited to contribute to Outside.
 If you’re new to the outdoor world but passionate about the topics we cover, please don’t hesitate to apply.
 We especially encourage applications from women, people of color, LGBTQ people, people with disabilities, and others who have been historically underrepresented in journalism and the outdoor industry.
-Unfortunately, telecommuting is not an option, and Outside is unable to provide work visas for those applying from outside the United States.
-All positions are located in our Santa Fe office.
+Outside is unable to provide work visas for those applying from outside the United States.
+Normally our fellows are based in Santa Fe, and we look forward to returning everyone to our offices as soon as possible.
+Until then, this position will be remote.
+Doing the fellowship remotely after the office is fully reopened is also an option if you live in California, Colorado, Illinois, or New York (where Outside has current business operations).
 The most competitive applicants typically have some post-college journalism experience, but we do not require college degrees.

-Our fellowship roles are 40 hours per week, Monday through Friday, and pay $15 an hour (and time and a half for overtime hours).
+Our fellowship roles are 40 hours per week, Monday through Friday.
+They pay $15 per hour (and time-and-a-half for any overtime hours).

 How to Apply: